 Located in Wanhua District, Bopiliao Historic Block is one of the few remaining streets from the Qing Dynasty in Taipei.
 The block includes the Taipei Municipal Lao-Song Elementary School, Kunming Street, Guangzhou Street and Kangding Road.
 It has a history stretching back more than 200 years and has been listed as a historic building in Taipei.
 Bopiliao used to be a bustling business district with numerous foreign-style houses.
 It has preserved the traditional Qing Dynasty-period architecture, which features red-brick walls and vaulted arcades.

 Some of the most famous traditional buildings include the residence of Chang-Tai-yan, a master of Chinese traditional culture, Song Xiexing Rice Store and Xiuying Teashop.
-Some of the neighbourhoods that were in decline experienced a revival thanks to the film Monga, which attracted many fans to make pilgrimages here.
+Some of the neighborhoods that were in decline experienced a revival thanks to the film Monga, which attracted many fans to make pilgrimages here.
 It's now one of the most popular tourist spots in Taipei.
 The block is free to visit.
-You can check out the filming locations and allow the beauty of the architecture to transport you back in time, to imagine what life would have been like during the glorious heyday of the Qing Dynasty.
+You can check out the filming locations and allow the beauty of the architecture to transportation you back in time, to imagine what life would have been like during the glorious heyday of the Qing Dynasty.

 Location: Lane 173, Kangding Road, Wanhua District, Taipei, Taiwan 10852